jonmikeli/docs/dotnet/dotnet7-rest-api-db-template.md

 This template is meant to help developers to build REST APIs:
  - with structured and layered solutions
- - using data persistance with Entitity Framework Core (SQL Server or SQL Database in the template)
+ - using data persistance with Entity Framework Core (SQL Server or SQL Database in the template)
- - using structured validation mecanisms
+ - using structured validation mechanisms
  - with configurable OpenAPI/Swagger exposition
  - with dynamic OpenAPI/Swagger documentation (including versioning)
- - with included API verioning (Url based)
+ - with included API versioning (Url based)

 The template also includes:
  - IoC/DI principles